tezos-commons/baseDAO/docs/specification-ligo.md

 This role is "local" to a particular address.
 Each address can have any number of operators and be an operator of any number of addresses.

+## Stages

+The contract constantly cycles between two stages, a proposing stage and a voting stage.
+Both have the same same length, `voting_period` and alternate between each other, starting from "voting" for period number `0`.

+Tokens can be frozen in any period, but they can only be used for voting, proposing and unfreezing starting from the following one and onwards.

-## Proposals
+### Proposals

 Everyone can make a new proposal, however, you have to freeze some tokens for that.
-The proposer specifies how many tokens they want to freeze and this value is checked by the contract according to its compile-time configuration.
+The proposer specifies how many frozen tokens they want to stake and this value is checked by the contract according to its compile-time configuration.

-If this value is accepted and the proposer has enough unfrozen tokens, these unfrozen tokens are frozen and voting starts.
+This can only be performed in a proposing stage period, meaning one that's odd-numbered and the proposer must have frozen his tokens in one of the preceding periods.

 Proposals are identified by a key which is a `bytes` value computed via Blake2B hashing function of a pair of propose entrypoint params and the proposer address.

-## Voting
+### Voting

-Once a proposal is submitted, everyone can vote on it as long as they have enough unfrozen tokens.
+Once a proposal is submitted, everyone can vote on it as long as they have enough frozen tokens to stake.
-One unfrozen token is required for one vote.
+One frozen token is required for one vote.

-The tokens are frozen for the duration of voting.
+A vote can only be cast in a voting stage period, meaning one that's even-numbered.
+Moreover the proposal vote on must have been submitted in the proposing period immediately preceeding and the voter must have frozen his tokens in one of the preceding periods.
 Voting period is specified for the whole smart contract and can be updated by the administrator; on update, the existing proposals are also affected.
 It's possible to vote positively or negatively.
 After the voting ends, the contract is "flushed" by calling a dedicated entrypoint.